kpumuk/codecolorer/readme.txt

   Warning: array_keys() [function.array-keys]: The first argument should be an array in /home/wordpress/wp-content/plugins/codecolorer/lib/geshi.php on line 3599

 *A*.
 Remove all files from codecolorer folder and unpack an archive with plugin again (thanks to <a href="http://blog.t-l-k.com/">Anatoliy 'TLK' Kolesnick</a>).

+== Screenshots ==

+1. Ruby syntax highlighting without scrollbars (Vibrant theme).
+2. Ruby syntax highlighting with scrollbars (Twitlight theme).

+== Changelog ==

+= 0.8.6 (July 22, 2009) =
+* Added a new option "escaped" to process code blocks with special HTML chars escaped (&lt; -> &amp;lt;).
+* Fixed regular expressions for PHP and some other languages.
+* Use html_entity_decode instead of htmlspecialchars_decode if escaped="true".
+* Added advanced syntax [ccMODE_LANG], where MODE is set of modes, and LAND is language.

+= 0.8.5 (July 20, 2009) =
+* Fixed bug occured when [cc] block goes just right after the [cci].
+* Fixed bug with tab_size option saving (thanks to <a href="http://www.marclove.com/">Marc Love</a>).

+= 0.8.4 (July 14, 2009) =
+* Fixed inline code blocks formatting.
+* Added special tag [cci] which works just like [cc], but with inline forced.
+* Fixed problem when line numbers could not be disabled (thanks to miaow).

+= 0.8.3 (July 14, 2009) =
+* Added a new option "strict" to enable or disable strict mode.
+* Added a new option "inline" which forces code block to render inside &lt;code&gt; tag.
+Used to paste a single line of code into the regular text.
+* Trim only empty lines in the beginning of code, leave spaces untouched (thanks to FeepingCreature -- contact me please and I will add your link here).
+* Allow "on" and "off" as boolean parameter value.
+* Added Italian translation (thanks to <a href="http://codesnippet.altervista.org/">CodeSnippet</a>).
+* Added Belarusian translation (thanks to <a href="http://www.fatcow.com">И. Фадков</a>).

+= 0.8.2 (July 14, 2009) =
+* Fixed problem with width and heigth specified at the same time.
+* Added a new option "nowrap" to disable horizontal scrollbar.
+* Added a new option "noborder" to disable a border around code block.
+* Fixed inner table borders in some WordPress themes.
+* Geshi updated to 1.0.8.4.

+You can find complete changelog on the <a href="http://kpumuk.info/projects/wordpress-plugins/codecolorer/">plugin home page</a>.

 == Supported languages ==